EkoLabs/iframily/README.md

 Returns a promise that will be resolved with the response value from the receiving iframily instance message handler.
 The promise will be rejected if the promised returned by the receiving iframily instance rejects.

-> if the receiving iframily instance did not return an explicit response value in its message handler, the promise will be resolved with `undefined`.
+> If the receiving iframily instance did not return an explicit response value in its message handler, the promise will be resolved with `undefined`.

 #### `f.dispose()`